polkadot-developers/polkadot-docs/infrastructure/general/setup-full.md

 directly on the network without relying on a centralized infrastructure provider.

 Another type of node is a *light node*.
-A light node has only the runtime and the current state but does not store past blocks and so cannot read historical data without requesting it from a node that has it.
+A light node has only the runtime and the current state but doesn't store past blocks and so cannot read historical data without requesting it from a node that has it.
 Light nodes are useful for resource-restricted devices.
 An interesting use-case of light nodes is a browser extension, which is a node in its own right, running the runtime in WebAssembly format, as well as a full or light node that is completely encapsulated in WebAssembly and can be